 You can store the vodka in a hermetic bottle or any container that has an airtight lid and is relatively easy to pour from.

 Cranberry Infused Vodka

 - 1 cup fresh or frozen cranberries

 - 2 long strips of orange peel

 - 750 ml of good vodka, use your favorite brand

-- Place cranberries and sugar in a small saucepan over medium heat.
+- Cook the cranberries.
+Place cranberries and sugar in a small saucepan over medium heat.
 Cook for 6 minutes, stirring constantly.
 Remove from heat and let cool for 5 minutes.

-- Add cranberries, vanilla bean and orange peel to a large jar.
+- Infuse the vodka.
+Add cranberries, vanilla bean and orange peel to a large jar.
 Pour vodka into a large jar.
 Seal jar and store in a cool dry spot for 4-7 days.

 - Bottle the vodka.
 Once the vodka is infused, pour it through a fine mesh strainer into a large bowl or measuring cup.
 Use a funnel to pour strained vodka into a large, sealable bottle.
 Vodka will keep in the refrigerator for several weeks.

 - The bulk of the time for this recipe is the time it takes for the vodka to infuse.
 The actual hands-on time is less than 15 minutes.